Everything you Need to Know About a Ductless Heating and Cooling System

 - Can be used to heat or cool separate areas of the home that tend to be too hot or too cold

-What is a Mini-Split and How Does It Work?
+What is a Ductless Heating and Cooling System and How Does It Work?

 As mentioned, there are two parts to the mini-split, one (or more) for indoors and one for out.
 The indoor unit can be installed in the ceiling or mounted high on a wall.
 This part of the system is used to send the conditioned air directly into the living space.
 It is connected directly to an outdoor compressor without the need for ducts and instead uses a refrigerant line as well as the power cable, suction tubing, and a condensate drain line.